noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 - **whiteness_test_statistic**: Ljung-Box test statistic for the error terms of the estimated SVAR
 - **whiteness_test_pvalue**: p-value of the Ljung-Box test for the error terms of the estimated SVAR

 The following code searches for the lag that minimizes AIC, under the condition that there is no serial correlation in the error terms.
-This code will also be used in the experiment of this study.

 ```python
 import numpy as np